twesleyb/twesleyb/README.md

 I am a molecular neuroscientist and computer programmer.
 I aspire to be a biologist that is competent in statistics.
-I aim to be a better neuroscientist using computer programing.
+I aim to be a better neuroscientist using computer programming.

-In my PhD, I studied networks of proteins composed of interacting communties of protins that together compose cellular organelles like the synapse and how mutations in these genes disrupt these networks, result in changes in biological function, and ultimately manifest as human disorders.
+In my PhD, I studied networks of proteins composed of interacting communities of proteins that together compose cellular organelles like the synapse and how mutations in these genes disrupt these networks, result in changes in biological function, and ultimately manifest as human disorders.
 I am broadly interested in the study of proteins and cells at multiple levels.